dineshresearch/Novel-Deep-Learning-Model-for-Traffic-Sign-Detection-Using-Capsule-Networks/README.md

 steps to run
 ------------
-Install all the dependencies \
+1)Install all the dependencies \
 Tensorflow,Keras,Numpy,Pandas,Pickle,Matplotlib \
-run the ipython notebook file Traffic_Sign_Classifier-Copy1.ipynb using jupyter notebook \
+2)Run the ipython notebook file Traffic_Sign_Classifier-Copy1.ipynb using jupyter notebook

 you can cite this paper if you are using this code for your research
 ------